-This is for reference only; all evaluations are done online through CORE/ELMS.
+This is for reference only; all evaluations are done online through CORE ELMS.

-1 2 3 4 Unsatisfactory Performance Student does not meet requirements.
+Unsatisfactory Performance Student does not meet requirements.
 Student is unable to complete basic/routine tasks despite guidance and prompting.
 Needs Improvement Student meets some minimum requirements.
 Student frequently requires guidance and/or prompting to complete basic or routine tasks.
-Progressing Satisfactorily Student consistently meets requirements.
-Student completes basic and some complex tasks independently with minimal or no guidance and/or prompting Exceeds Expectations Student exceeds requirements.
+Progressing Sat Student consistently me Student completes b complex tasks independ or no guidance and ets requirements. asic and some lently with minimal /or prompting Exceeds Expectations Student exceeds requirements.
 Student consistently and independently completes all basic and complex tasks going beyond what is required.
-Desired Outcomes & Ex camples of Performance Midpoint Evaluation Final Evaluation Midpoint and Final Evaluation Comments Masters the introduction to phate Understands the primary responsible.
-Able to access and navigate the lidentifies evidence-based literation.
-CAPE:1.1, 4.4 nsibilities of a faculty member rough academic pharmacy literature 1 2 3 4 N/A 1 2 3 4 N/A • CAPE:1.1, 3.2, 3.5, 4.4 rle ng styles to the design of their teaching 1 2 3 4 N/A 1 2 3 4 N/A onomy in their education sessions ng strategy in each education session 1 class lecture, case discussion, 1 2 3 4 N/A 1 2 3 4 N/A topic being presentedAccurately answers questions about the material sents appropriate information on the that students and/or faculty may yield ferences in cultural, social, economic, 1 2 3 4 N/A 1 2 3 4 N/A 5.
-Identifies and evaluates the currinformation in academic setting Literature search is thorough w Synthesizes response from avainformation CAPE: 1.1, 2.4, 3.2, 3.6 S 1 2 3 4 N/A 1 2 3 4 N/A
+Desired Outcomes & Ex camples of Performance Midpoint Evaluation Final Evaluation Midpoint and Final Evaluation Comments Masters the introduction to pharm Understands the primary responsible.
+Able to access and navigate the Identifies evidence-based literation.
+CAPE:1.1, 4.4 onsibilities of a faculty member rough academic pharmacy literature 1 2 3 4 N/A 1 2 3 4 N/A Identifies different learning style Defines "learning style" Identifies their own learning style Applies the principles of learning CAPE:1.1, 3.2, 3.5, 4.4 1 2 3 4 N/A 1 2 3 4 N/A Applies at least 1 active learning conomy in their education sessions ng strategy in each education session 1 class lecture, case discussion, and/or 1 2 3 4 N/A 1 2 3 4 N/A topic being presentedAccurately answers questions about the material sents appropriate information on the that students and/or faculty may yield fferences in cultural, social, economic, 1 2 3 4 N/A 1 2 3 4 N/A

-6. Effectively develops exam material.
-Writes 4-5 examination relevant questions based on the learning objectives of the education sessions the student conducted.
-Provides relevant and timely feedback to students Develops structured answer keys Critiques exam questions with a focus on the lecture objectives and the expected level of cognition CAPE: 1.1, 2.4, 3.2, 3.6, 4.1 1 2 3 4 N/A 1 2 3 4 N/A 7.
-Effectively communicates, both verbally and in writing, with students, faculty, and other applicable persons.
-Presentations are consistently well organized and progress in a logical manner Effective group presentation skills.
+5. Identifies and evaluates the current literature and applies this information in academic settings Literature search is thorough with sources identified Synthesizes response from available sources and accurately conveys information CAPE: 1.1, 2.4, 3.2, 3.6 1 2 3 4 N/A 1 2 3 4 N/A 6 Effectively develops even material Effectively develops exam material Writes 4-5 examination relevant questions based on the learning objectives of the education sessions the student conducted Provides relevant and timely feedback to students Develops structured answer keys Critiques exam questions with a focus on the lecture objectives and the expected level of cognition CAPE: 1.1, 2.4, 3.2, 3.6, 4.1 1 2 3 4 N/A 1 2 3 4 N/A 7.
+Effectively communicates, both verbally and in writing, with students, faculty, and other applicable persons Presentations are consistently well organized and progress in a logical manner Effective group presentation skills.
 Develops professional and courteous communication habits CAPE: 3.2, 3.4, 3.6, 4.2, 4.4 1 2 3 4 N/A 1 2 3 4 N/A 8.
-Demonstrates leadership abilities.
-Student uses appropriate interpersonal and inter-group behaviors during interactions CAPE: 3.4, 3.5, 3.6, 4.2 1 2 3 4 N/A 1 2 3 4 N/A 9.
-Demonstrates professionalism.
-Demonstrates professional behavior & appearance, interest and motivation and shows respect towards other and maintains confidential material Arrives on time and prepared for daily activities Displays cultural competence Accurately completes assignments in a timely manner CAPE: 3.5, 4.4 1 2 3 4 N/A 1 2 3 4 N/A 10.
-Demonstrates ability to conduct further research and/or improving pharmacy services in the future Pursues answers to research questions to improve patient care Identifies methods to enhance pharmacy services CAPE: 2.1-2.4, 3.1, 4.2, 4.3 1 2 3 4 N/A 1 2 3 4 N/A
+Demonstrates leadership abilities • Student uses appropriate interpersonal and inter-group behaviors during interactions • CAPE: 3.4, 3.5, 3.6, 4.2 1 2 3 4 N/A 1 2 3 4 N/A 9.
+Demonstrates professionalism Demonstrates professional behavior &amp; appearance, interest and motivation and shows respect towards other and maintains confidential material Arrives on time and prepared for daily activities Displays cultural competence Accurately completes assignments in a timely manner CAPE: 3.5, 4.4 1 2 3 4 N/A 1 2 3 4 N/A Demonstrates ability to conduct further research and/or improving pharmacy services in the future 1 2 3 4 1 2 3 4 Pursues answers to research questions to improve patient careIdentifies methods to enhance pharmacy services N/A N/A • CAPE: 2.1-2.4, 3.1, 4.2, 4.3 , , , , -